-The Alaska Association of School Librarians has posted the tentative list for 20-21 final version of the working or tentative list - yeah!!
+The Alaska Association of School Librarians has posted the tentative list for Battle of the Books!

-- Try a few of the next grade level up titles.
+- Try a few of the next grade-level titles.
 Visit ASD's digital library to see how many of the titles are available.
 Click here to search the ASD digital library

-- START looking at books in your grade level for the NEW 20-21 list.
+- START looking at books at your grade level for the NEW list.

 Battle of the Books Program Information

 Battle Of The Books is a voluntary AkASL reading program which is endorsed by the Anchorage School District.
 Fire Lake students in grades 3-4 and 5-6 read specific titles and answer questions about the books, play Kahoot games/quizzes, hold roundtable book discussions, etc. "Battles" are held at the school, district, and state levels.
 We also run practice and 'mock' battles in the library with our 2nd graders who wish to participate.